Associate in Science Degree (CIP# 1351060200)

 This course must be completed with a grade of C or better.

 This course has a prerequisite; check description in Valencia catalog.

 This is a general education course.

 All accepted applicants are required to submit applications through Valencia for a criminal background check and drug testing.
 Applicants for Valencia’s Health Sciences Programs must be free of offenses that would disqualify them from a student clinical experience in a healthcare setting and must have their civil rights intact.
 This policy is in response to requirements by clinical agencies and state/federal regulations.

 Specialized program courses are offered on the West Campus.

-Once you complete your A.S. degree in Dental Hygiene, you can continue at Valencia to earn a bachelor-level Advanced Technical Certificate (ATC) in Leadership in Healthcare.
-With additional education at the bachelor’s level and professional experience, you will enhance your skills and may have more career options available.
+Upon earning the A.S. degree in Dental Hygiene, eligible applicants can continue at Valencia to complete a bachelor-level Advanced Technical Certificate (ATC) in Leadership in Healthcare.
+Additional education at the bachelor’s level and professional experience can enhance skills and create more career options.

 Specialized courses may not be offered every session or on every campus.